-Continuing the Roman heritage, Almuñecar is also home to an old Roman fish salting factory that you can see.
+Continuing the Roman heritage, Almuñecar is also home to an old Roman fish salting factory that you can see inside the botanical garden.

 With one day in Almuñecar you’ll have a blast with so much to see and do.
 But don’t forget to get lost in the streets and eat and drink at the many bars and restaurants in the city.